Durant has 33 points to lead Nets past Pelicans, 108-102

 After trailing by as many as 15 in the second quarter and 11 at halftime, the Nets opened the third quarter with a 17-5 run, capped by O’Neale’s second-chance 3, to take a 70-69 lead.
 The game remained tight from there into the final minutes.

-Marshall helped the Pelicans get off to a fast start with 10 first-quarter points, highlighted by three 3-pointers, the last of those giving New Orleans a 24-14 lead.
+Marshall helped the Pelicans get off to a fast start with 10 first-quarter points, highlighted by three 3-pointers.

-After missing his first five shots, Durant made three of his next four, including a 3 that cut it to 28-27 at the end of the opening period.

 Alvarado’s 3 and driving layup sparked an 11-0 run that gave the Pelicans a 43-28 lead in the second quarter, and New Orleans led 64-53 at halftime.